sfera-labs/knowledge-base/raspberrypi/eth-usb-benchmark/README.md

 ## Results

-All results were obtained using **4 TCP streams for 10 seconds** per interface.
+All results were obtained using **4 TCP streams per interface for 10 seconds**.

 Tests were performed on idle systems with no additional network traffic.